MicrosoftDocs/executable-docs/README.md

     az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
     ```

-    >**Note:** Code blocks are used to provide examples, commands, or other code snippets in Exec Docs.
-They are distinguished by a triple backtick (```) at the start and end of the block.

     >**Note:** This rule does not apply to output code blocks, which are used to display the results of commands, scripts, or other operations.
 These blocks help in illustrating what the expected output should look like.
 They include, but are not limited to, the following types: _output, json, yaml, console, text, and log._

     >**Note:** While Innovation Engine can _parse_ a code block of any type, given its current features, it can only _execute_ code blocks of the types above.
 So, it is important to ensure that the code blocks in your Exec Doc are of the types above.

+7. Headings are used to organize content in a document.
+The number of hashes indicates the level of the heading.
+For example, a single hash (#) denotes an h1 heading, two hashes (##) denote an h2 heading, and so on.
+Innovation Engine uses headings to structure the content of an Exec Doc and to provide a clear outline of the document's contents.

-7. Ensure there is at least one h1 heading in the Exec Doc, denoted by a single hash (#) at the start of the line.
+    Ensure there is at least one h1 heading in the Exec Doc, denoted by a single hash (#) at the start of the line.

     **Example:**

     ```markdown
     # Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Azure CLI
     ```

-    >**Note:** Headings are used to organize content in a document.
-The number of hashes indicates the level of the heading.
-For example, a single hash (#) denotes an h1 heading, two hashes (##) denote an h2 heading, and so on.
-Innovation Engine uses headings to structure the content of an Exec Doc and to provide a clear outline of the document's contents

 ### Writing Requirements